Soranosuke2001/2420_week11_Lab/README.md

 	`rsync -aPv -e "ssh -i ~/.ssh/DO_server_one_key" ~/folder1 ~/folder2 backup-sora@159.223.207.71:/home/backup-sora/backups`

 - For more information on the `rsync` command, you can refer to the man page by typing in the command `man rsync`.

-You have now successfully created a script to run the rsync command.

 ---